The USPS 474 Exam

 You can want to achieve all your goals and do your best; however, you need to decide which one you value more.

 The USPS 474 exam is exceptionally competitive.
 But there are practical and useful steps you can take to help better prepare yourself.

 This postal exam follows the format of many personality tests.

 It requires you to either draw on past experiences or put yourself in new scenarios.

 Nothing on this exam assesses technical skills or topics you need to learn.

 Ensure you thoroughly know your work and education history.

-There are plenty of personality and psychometric tests available online.
+There are plenty of personality and psychometric tests available online for test prep.